Why groups are useful

 Course level setting

-Go to Administration > Course administration > Edit settings.
+Go to Gear icon upper right> Edit settings.
 Under the Groups section, select an option from the Group mode drop-down menu (see above for option explanations).

 Activity level setting